-AS Units (Lower Sixth) A2 Units (Upper Sixth) AS Unit 1 (WEC11): Markets in action A2 Unit 3 (WEC13): Business behaviour The nature of economics.
-The Firm & its objectives.
-Demand and consumer behaviour.
+AS Units (Lower Sixth) A2 Units (Upper Sixth) AS Unit 1 (WEC11): Markets in action A2 Unit 3 (WEC13): Business behaviour • The nature of economics. • The Firm & its objectives. • Demand and consumer behaviour.
 Revenue costs & profit. • Supply.
 Market structure & contestability.
-Price determination.
-Labour market.
-Market failure.
-Government intervention to promote competition.
+Price determination. • Labour market.
+Market failure. • Government intervention to promote competition.
 Government intervention in markets.
 AS Unit 2 (WEC12): Macroeconomic performance & policy A2 Unit 4 (WEC14): Developments in the global economy Measures of economic performance.
-Causes & effects of globalisation.
-Trade & the world • The circular flow of income. economy.
-Aggregate demand.
-Balance of payments & exchange rates.
-Poverty & Aggregate supply. inequality.
-The interaction of AD & AS to determine The role of the state in the macroeconomy.
-Measures to promote growth and development. equilibrium.
-L • Economic growth.
+Causes & effects of globalisation. • The circular flow of income. • Trade & the world economy.
+Aggregate demand. • Balance of payments & exchange rates.
+Aggregate supply. • Poverty & inequality. • The interaction of AD & AS to determine equilibrium. • The role of the state in the macroeconomy.
+Economic growth. • Measures to promote growth and development.
 Macroeconomic objectives & policies.

-ENGLISH LITERATURE International A Level
+ENGLISH LITERATURE Edexcel International A Level